Callback (computer programming): JavaScript

 Deferred callbacks are commonly used for handling events from the user, the client and timers.
 Examples can be found in addEventListener, Ajax and XMLHttpRequest.

 In addition to using callbacks in JavaScript source code, C functions that take a function are supported via js-ctypes.

+Julia

+In the following Julia code, function calculate accepts a parameter operate that is used as a blocking callback. calculate is called with square which acts as a callback function.